Important information for Adult Registration 2023

 Goal: Recreational day-sailing

 Skills: Day-sailing is introduced, including trip planning and provisioning, then class moves as a fleet on a trip all-day down Narragansett Bay.
-Lunch on board.
+Bring your own Lunch with extra to share on board.
 Return by early evening.
 Accompanied by Sailing School instructor safety boat and by a supporting cruising class sailboat to provide amenities.

-(Required Prep: Level 1) Tuition fee for the picnic sail: $55/person, plus $6 EYC adult student membership fee.
+(Required Prep: Level 1) Tuition fee for the picnic sail: $60/person, plus $6 EYC adult student membership fee.

 SessionDateTime